dizzybeaver/SIMA/context/SIMA-LEARNING-SESSION-START-Quick-Context.md

 - What triggered this knowledge?
 - What type is it?
 (LESS, AP, DEC, BUG, etc.)

-STEP 2: Check for Duplicates ⚠️ NEW
+STEP 2: Check for Duplicates
 - Search existing entries: "[keyword] [type]"
 - Similar concept already documented?
-- If YES → Update existing, don't create new
+- If YES -> Update existing, don't create new
-- If NO → Proceed to Step 3
+- If NO -> Proceed to Step 3

-STEP 3: Genericize ⚠️ NEW
+STEP 3: Genericize
 - Strip project-specific details
 - Extract universal principle
 - Remove tool/framework names (unless core)